-As a preventive legal remedy called for by the Court, a new legal institution providing for the submission of a complaint to the prison governor is envisaged to be introduced by amending Act No. CCXL of 2013 on the enforcement of punishments, measures, certain coercive measures and confinements for regulatory offences.
+As a preventive legal remedy called for by the Court, a new legal institution providing for the submission of a complaint to the prison governor was introduced by this Act.
+In case relocation is impossible, the head of the institution will be legally obliged to take specific other measures to improve the situation.
 The complaint is to be examined and determined within 15 days.
+It is regulated in 144/B § (see annex).

-If the complaint is well-founded, the prison governor may take actions for relocating the inmate to another cell within the prison facility or may propose, within the framework of the Occupancy Level Balancing Programme, to the designated organisational unit of the National Prison Administration, the inmate's relocation to another prison facility.
+If the complaint is well-founded, the prison governor shall take actions for relocating the inmate to another cell within the prison facility or may propose, within the framework of the Occupancy Level Balancing Programme, to the designated organisational unit of the National Prison Administration, the inmate's relocation to another prison facility.
 The head of the designated organisational unit of the National Prison Administration shall adopt reasoned decision about the relocation within 8 days from the receipt of the proposal to that effect.
 The prison governor may take other actions as well to remedy a violation, namely he may: